MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 Begin by isolating virtual machines within a dedicated resource group.
 You can isolate virtual machines into different resource groups based on purpose, data classification, and governance requirements, such as the need to control permissions and monitoring.

-Using dedicated resource groups allows you to set policies and permissions that apply to all of the virtual machines within the resource group.
+Using dedicated resource groups allows you to set policies and permissions that apply to all the virtual machines within the resource group.
 This is also where you use Role Based Access Control (RBAC) to create least privilege access to the Azure resources contained in the resource group.

 For more information on creating and managing resource groups, see [Manage Azure resource groups by using the Azure portal](/azure/azure-resource-manager/management/manage-resource-groups-portal).